Introduction

 Expectation Framing

-A logo primes users to expect certain attributes—such as premium, playful, or efficient—before any interaction happens.
+Your logo primes people to expect certain qualities—whether that's premium, playful, or efficient—before they even interact with you.

 Memory Cue